 NanoSomiX technology platform

 NanoSomiX has achieved significant advancements in isolating plasma-borne BDEs and the assessment of associated clinically relevant biomarkers.
 Our BDE technology originated with the immunoisolation of CD171+ neuron-derived exosomes from human plasma as originally published by Dr. Ed Goetzl.
-A patent for this groundbreaking work was issued earlier this year.
+A patent for this groundbreaking work was issued in 2018.